The Good Science Project

 Looking back: the Day of Doubt

-Looking back: the Tapestry of Science
+Looking back: The Tapestry of Science

 Make sure you visit the 4th floor of the Abdus Salaam library.
 As part of the Good Science Project we ran for 12 weeks in Summer 2024 an arts project involving ten scientists, research managers and science communicators, working under the guidance of artist-in-residence Ella Miodownik.
 The project culminated in July 2024 with an exhibition and Private View, called ‘Experiment’.